Ack-Mawe/Net-Worth-Calculator/README.md

 1. Edit the code to reflect your current assets and liabilities.
 2. Submit pull requests with clear descriptions if you'd like to share your changes.

+*Testing and Compatibility*

+This script has been tested on:

+• Android devices

+Untested on:

+• Windows
+• macOS
+• Linux
+• iOS

 *Author*